kmtamu/Kumars/README.md

-my attempt at doing few java programs
+Few java problems and their programs for practice!